Redth/xamarin-macios/dotnet/HIERARCHY.md

 ## Microsoft._platform_.Sdk

+These files are imported into every project that references Microsoft.NET.Sdk:

 * Sdk/AutoImport.props: automatically imported into _every build_ that
   references Microsoft.NET.Sdk.
 It has strict restrictions on what it can do, to make sure it doesn't break builds for other SDKs.
 It imports Microsoft._platform_.Sdk.DefaultItems.props, where the default inclusion itemgroups are defined.
-* Sdk/Sdk.targets: imported by WorkloadManifest.targets (after the customer's
-  csproj).
 * targets/Microsoft._platform_.Sdk.DefaultItems.props: imported into _every build_
   that references Microsoft.NET.Sdk (because it's imported by AutoImport.props).
 This file contains the default inclusion itemgroups for to _platform_.

+These files are imported before the customer's csproj:

+* Sdk/Sdk.props: imported by WorkloadManifest.targets (before the customer's
+  csproj).
-* targets/Microsoft._platform_.Sdk.SupportedTargetPlatforms.targets: lists which
+* targets/Microsoft._platform_.Sdk.SupportedTargetPlatforms.props: lists which
   versions of _platform_ are supported
+* targets/Xamarin.Shared.Sdk.TargetFrameworkInference.props: some TargetFramework
+  logic.
+* targets/Xamarin.Shared.Sdk.Versions.props: declares various properties related to version information.
+* targets/Xamarin.Shared.Sdk.props: imports other props files.

+These files are imported after the customer's csproj and after Microsoft.NET.Sdk has been imported:

 * targets/Microsoft._platform_.Sdk.targets: contains logic specific to _platform_.
-* targets/Microsoft._platform_.TargetFrameworkInference.targets: contains logic
-  specific to _platform_.
 * targets/Xamarin.Shared.Sdk.DefaultItems.targets: contains logic to enable the default behavior we want.
-* targets/Xamarin.Shared.Sdk.TargetFrameworkInference.targets: some TargetFramework
-  logic.
-* targets/Xamarin.Shared.Sdk.Versions.targets: declares various properties related to version information.
 * targets/Xamarin.Shared.Sdk.targets: all of the build logic shared between all platforms.